-- Always use the casualty's

-BFAK FIRST

-- TFC can turn into a CUF situation unexpectedly

-- Personnel should maintain

-their situational awareness
+- Always use the casualty's BFAK FIRST - TFC can turn into a CUF situation unexpectedly - Personnel should maintain their situational awareness

-TACTICAL FIELD CARE CASUALTY REMOVAL/EXTRACTION PRINCIPLES
+CASUALTY REMOVAL/EXTRACTION PRINCIPLES

-- The first principle is safety.
-Safety is critical. - The second principle of MARCH still applies.
+- The second principle of MARCH still applies.
 If possible, you may want to initiate lifesaving measures like applying a tourniquet before the extraction, and monitor them throughout the process. - The third principle is training.